qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 # Call to action

-We will be running this session at Agile Cambridge and XP Days benelux, come join us.
+We will be running this session at Agile Cambridge and [XP Days Benelux](https://xpdaysbenelux.org/), come join us.
 We are also considering running one online - contact us if you would like to participate in that.